mwherman2000/neo-csharpcoe/README.md

 The `neo-csharpcoe` is an independent, free, open source project that is 100% community-supported by people like yourself through your contributions of time, energy, passion, promotion, and donations.

-To learn more about contributing to the `neo-csharpcoe`, click [here](https://github.com/mwherman2000/neo-csharpcoe/blob/master/CONTRIBUTE.md).
+To learn more about contributing to the `neo-csharpcoe` project, click [here](https://github.com/mwherman2000/neo-csharpcoe/blob/master/CONTRIBUTE.md).

 ## What is a COE?